appoll/docs/docs/router.md

 configured to interact with that precise router (a gateway could be configured for several routers, but the idea is the same; they are not allowed dynamically and won't change as long as the configuration remains the same).
 Obviously, a router might received communications from several gateways as well.
-Thus, gateways are completely unknown from a router - and would remain unknown during the router lifecycle.
+Thus, routers do not have upfront knowledge of gateways.
+A router only receives incoming connections from gateways, and once these are closed, it keeps no trace of the gateway.
 A router is thereby a machine on which gateway will attempt to connect.
 This assumes that the router is accessible via a static IP address or solvable through a DNS service.
 The whole protocol used by gateways can be found [here][gateway_protocol] and could be sum up as follow:

 - Gateways initiate communication with a router
 - Gateways send data using a json structure and containing one or several packets